ChaseLewis/SOARandomizer/README.md

 This project provides tools to extract game data from a GameCube ISO, export it to editable CSV files, and import modified data back into the ISO.
 It's designed as the foundation for a future randomizer.

+We will create a UI to make this easier to work with at some point but this is a CLI manual tool currently.
+Still very new so I recommend writing to a copy of your ISO in case of corruption.
+Feel free to report anything.
+I have done a lot of automated testing so far to make sure things are good, but entirely possible stuff got missed at this early stage.

+## Caveats
+- We are focusing on the USA version currently.
+The base tool we are basing this on has the capabilities to work with any Gamecube version.

+- This does not allow code level tweaks.
+This means things like damage multipliers, treasure chest drops, ship weapon values, etc are all possible to be edited.

+- We currently don't export the encounter tables and make them editable.
+That would be nice and give it a more 'randomizer' vibe if we could hotswap out bosses for versions tuned to the appropriate level.
+So you could edit an existing bosses strength, but not switch what models spawn where.

+- Effects are mapped by an integer to a specified effect in a table.
+So changing what certain things do is limited to the effects currently in game.
+Though magic numbers themselves can be tuned.

 ## Components

 ```